Atomic Semi Logo

 Working at fab2

-We’re an early-stage hardware startup with solid funding, world-class advisors, and offices in Austin, TX and San Francisco, CA. fab2 is committed to fair and equitable compensation practices.
-Process Interns are paid an hourly rate equivalent to an annualized range of $90,000-126,000, depending on experience and education level.
-This range assumes a 40-hour workweek and includes up to 10 hours of pre-approved weekly overtime, paid at 1.5x the base hourly rate.
-Actual earnings will vary depending on internship length and hours worked.
+We're an early-stage hardware startup with solid funding, world-class advisors, and offices in Austin, TX and San Francisco, CA. fab2 is committed to fair and equitable compensation.
+Process Interns are paid hourly, at a rate equivalent to an annualized $108–$126,000 depending on experience and education.
+Actual earnings vary with hours worked.

 Internship Benefits: